This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this Italian Pasta Salad recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch pasta salad recipe, check out our Leftover Ingredients Recipe Finder.

-• Pasta: Rotini holds the dressing well, but any small pasta works.
-It’s the foundation of the dish, offering a satisfying texture.
-If you’ve got leftover pasta, consider using it in Chicken Paprika, Hamburger Casserole, or Mushroom Pasta.
+• Pasta: Rotini works well because it holds the dressing, but any small pasta will do.
+If you have extra pasta, use it in Chicken Paprika, Hamburger Casserole, or Mushroom Pasta.

 Recipe Variations

-• Add Leafy Greens: Introduce spinach or arugula to the mix for a nutritious punch.
+• Add Greens: Toss in spinach or arugula for extra freshness.

-• Fresh Herb Lift: Garnish with basil or parsley for a burst of freshness.
+• Fresh Herbs: Add basil or chopped parsley for a bright finish.

-• Boost Protein: Mix in tuna or broiled chicken to turn this salad into a protein-packed meal.
+• Protein Boost: Stir in tuna or broiled chicken to make it a meal.

 See the recipe box below for ingredient amounts and full recipe instructions.